 With a population of 2,200, Kuhmoinen is the smallest of the municipalities in the ECoC bid and arguably the least familiar to people living in Tampere Region.
-The reason for this is obvious: Kuhmoinen is still part of the Central Finland Region until the end of 2020, but next year, it will join Tampere Region.
+The reason for this is obvious: Kuhmoinen is still part of the Central Finland Region until the end of 2020, but year 2021, it will join the Tampere Region.

 Right in the Middle